Ecosystem Targets and Supporting Indicators

 A longer frost-free season corresponds directly with a longer growing season.
 This may be good news for farmers and gardeners with the possibility of new crops or plant varieties to try and is one of the few pieces of positive news with climate change for our region.
 However, the growing season is not increased for just beneficial plants such as crops and forest trees.
 It is also increased for invasive plants and allergy-triggering plants such as ragweed and grasses.
 Another consideration with a longer growing season is water availability.
 A longer growing season may increase demands on the water supply to water crops and gardens.
 For 2016, much of the LISS study area remains in a severe drought, so careful consideration will be needed as gardens are increased and new plants are grown.

-The average length of the growing season over the past 40 years (1973-2015) is 26 percent higher than the average length of the growing season from 1788 to 1866, an increase from 126 days to 159 days.
-Over the past 11 years the length of the growing season has been equal to or exceeded the modern-era average every year, but two.
+The average length of the growing season over the past 50 years (1973-2023) is 27 percent higher than the average length of the growing season from 1788 to 1866, an increase from 126 days to 161 days.
+Since 2004, the length of the growing season has been equal to or exceeded the modern-era average every year, but five.